piroor/tiny-classifier/README.md

 positive
 ~~~

 Note: the generated classifier script is not distributable - it strongly depend on this `tiny-classifier` gem itself.
-If you need to deploy it to other computers, you need to install `tiny-classifier` gem even if you never run `tc-train` or other commands in the computer.
+If you need to deploy it to other computers, you also need to install `tiny-classifier` gem even if you never run `tc-train` or other training commands on the computer.

 ## Command line parameters